 - Best Known For: High numbers of Walleyes & Big Northern Pike

-This fly in lodge is a great option if you are looking for non stop Walleye action in this lake.
+This fly in lodge is a great option if you are looking for non stop Walleye action.
 There are points and narrows on this lake where it's one Walleye after another all day.
 50 to 60 Walleyes per day is a normal relaxing day of fishing.
 Guy's who work hard can easily reach the 100 Walleyes per day mark.
 Like all fish, there are some days where the fish will not bite no-matter how many fish are under the boat.
 But the possibility does exist even in the Walleye stuffed lakes of Nakina.
 The great thing about these lakes is the unusual number of Walleye is the 5 and 6-pound range.
 On occasion Walleyes over 10 pounds get caught.
 The Walleye fishing in Kap Lake is non-stop enjoyment.

 Overview of the Cabin